FlowFuse/device-agent/installer/TESTING.md

 - Step 2: Node-RED dependency installation succeeds - the agent's `npm install` uses the service account's cache (`~flowfuse/.npm`), not the invoking user's, and resolves to the bundled npm
 - Step 3: no question asked, service installed as before

-## N. Update and uninstall without a service
+## P. Update and uninstall without a service
-Prereq: An installation created by answering `n` in scenario M
+Prereq: An installation created by answering `n` in scenario O

 Steps
 1) Run: `--update-agent --dir <dir>`